 Step 5

-Serve the rice in a bowl and pour the mixture from the pot over it.
+Serve rice in each bowl and pour the mixture from the pot over each bowl.

 To Store